As an Amazon Associate we earn from qualifying purchases.

 Coleslaw comes from the Dutch who call it “koolsla,” or cabbage salad.
 The dish coleslaw, as its Dutch origins entail, is made up of cabbage and some type of dressing.
 Vinaigrette and mayo-based dressings are the most common.

 When it comes to sugar free versions of coleslaw, I’m talking about not intentionally adding in sugar.
 There are natural sugars found in the ingredients I’m using, but that can’t be avoided.

 What Makes a Good Sugar Free Coleslaw?

 As stated in the previous section, there is no such thing as a completely sugar free coleslaw, because pretty much everything you eat has some amount of natural sugar in it (plants and animals live off sugar too, not just humans).
-That said, we will not be adding any sugar to this sugar free coleslaw recipe, such as granulated sugar.
+That said, I will not be adding any sugar to this sugar free coleslaw recipe, such as granulated sugar.

 The Challenge with Sugar Free Coleslaw

-If you have already read our Blue Cheese Coleslaw article you can skip this section because you know what I am going to say.
+If you have already read my Blue Cheese Coleslaw article you can skip this section because you know what I am going to say.
 While I highly recommend you read that article first, for those of you who haven’t here is the cliff notes version:

 Developing Flavors in your Sugar Free Coleslaw

 When it comes to developing flavors in your sugar free coleslaw recipe, natural forms of sugar and tartness will help to elevate this side dish.

 - Apple is my #1 recommendation if you want the coleslaw sweeter.
 Use a sweeter apple variety like golden delicious.
 If you want more tart, try granny smith.
 For balance, a fuji or gala apple will be that happy medium.